 Try out this challenging listening activity with your higher-level students.
 Find, or write a passage where someone is talking about their experiences with Buy Nothing Day.
 Or, their thoughts about it.

-Put students into pairs and then read it out at a faster than normal pace.
-Students have to take notes and then compare with a partner about what they heard.
+Put students into pairs and then read it out at a faster-than-normal pace.
+Students have to take notes and then compare with a partner what they heard.
 The goal is to recreate the passage you just read out.
 Repeat the process and in the end, students can compare what they have with the original version.
 Check it out:

 #6: Me Too!